SantiagoBerna/BlogPostStreamingAssets/index.md

 ### Who am I?

 My name is Santiago Bernardino.
-During my time at BUAS - Game Programming course, I tasked myself with implementing this concept for a self study block.
+I am a 2nd year student of the BUAS Game Programming course and I tasked myself with implementing this concept for a self study block.

 For six weeks, I researched and created a basic showcase and application of world streaming.
 I delved more into the topics of Multithreading and Partitioning.
 I did not work with LODs, mostly due to them being especially complex and time consuming.